Team2554/documentation/docs/programming/advanced-concepts/computer-vision.md

 distance = realWidth * ratio / currentPixelWidth
 ```

 As per whether to choose width or height, choose whichever one is smaller, because it is less likely to go out of frame.
+For example, if you chose width for a wide object, and a part of it went out of frame, then the program would output a distance lower than the true distance because the width is measured to be smaller than it actually is.